Public Missiles Quantum Leap (Stretch)

 Flight:

-Next flight be with a Cesaroni I540.
-T' motor chuffed (apparently Cesaroni left t' igniter pellet out o' t' first batch o' I540's), arrr, causin' the rocket t' sit thar for a few seconds burnin' before finally pressurizin' and then with a roar sent t' upper stage t' 2753 feet.
-Drogue deployment be right after apogee and main deployment at 600 feet just like planned.
-Well, blow me down!
-Avast!
+Next flight was with a Cesaroni I540.
+T' motor chuffed (apparently Cesaroni left t' igniter pellet out o' t' first batch o' I540's), causin' the rocket t' sit thar for a few seconds burnin' before finally pressurizin' and then with a roar sent t' upper stage t' 2753 feet.
+Drogue deployment was right after apogee and main deployment at 600 feet just like planned.
 I only had a 100 yard walk t' recover t' first successful flight.

 Emboldened by t' success I put a Cesaroni J210 in t' sustainer stage (another single stage flight due t' increasin' winds) and t' rocket made it to 3991 feet.

 For t' first two stage flight I chose an I540 for t' booster (the rocket is on t' heavy side so I wanted plenty o' grunt t' get it off t' pad) and a J280 Smokey Sam for t' sustainer.
-Avast!
+Aye aye!
+Begad!
 Nay wantin' t' push me luck too far I opted for only a one second delay betwixt burnout and sustainer ignition with a ten second delay t' deploy t' booster parachute.

-I can't wait until next month, when I plan on launchin' a K445 stagin' to an L730.
+I can't wait until next month, matey, when I plan on launchin' a K445 stagin' to an L730.

 Recovery: